advancedresearch/advancedresearch.github.io/blog/2020-11-21-levenshtein-heuristic-in-poi.md

 Basically, I want something behaving like `BinaryHeap`, but more efficient for strings.

-Minor improvement could be to improve performance by reusing the cache used in the Levenshtein algorithm.
+A minor improvement in performance could be to reuse the cache used in the Levenshtein algorithm.

 At this stage, I am mostly focusing on testing that things work, but in the future I might be focusing to how long time it takes to complete the proof search.
-I have not decided whether the REPL should have built-in benchmarks or whether the REPL code should be refactored for running external benchmarks.
+I have not decided yet whether the REPL should have built-in benchmarks or whether the REPL code should be refactored for running external benchmarks.